paljs/docs/src/pages/plugins/select.md

 ### filter

-We have private method to filter your client requested fields if not inside your prisma schema Model.
-This give you ability to customize your type and add more fields not in schema model
+Prisma Select can also be used as a private method to filter your computed fields that are not included originally in your prisma schema.
+This feature gives you the ability to customize additional fields in schema.

 **_Example_**